 In the IFRS balance sheet, other liabilities are reported at the notional amount.
 In the Solvency II balance sheet, other liabilities (with the exclusion of deferred taxes) are reported at market value.
-There are no significant valuation differences between IFRS and Solvency II for other liabilities as the market value is not significantly different from the notional value.

 Presentation differences include the different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2016 Consolidated annual accounts of NN Leven ('clean market value').
-Presentation differences amounted to EUR -67 million as at 31 December 2016.
+Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2017 Consolidated annual accounts of NN Leven ('clean market value').
+Presentation differences amounted to EUR -84 million as at 31 December 2017.

-Differences due to a different scope of consolidation amounted to EUR -336 million as at 31 December 2016.
+Differences due to a different scope of consolidation amounted to EUR -76 million as at 31 December 2017.